-Paper Code/Title Allotted No. of Detail of the topics to be taught & class required No. of tutorials Unit/ Topic Classes = tutoriais 1 require C2: Constitutional Govt. and Democracy in India UNIT I The Constituent Assembly andtheConstituti on 13 Framing of the Constitution-Acts of 1909, 1919, 1935 and 1947; the Preamble and the major features of the Constitutio 4 Fundamental Rights and DirectivePrinciples C2: Constitutional Govt. and Democracy UNIT II 13 The Legislature: Parliament- Composition, Powers andFunctions in India Organs ofGovernment-I The Executive: President, Vice President, Prime Minister, Council of Ministers 4 C2: Constitutional Govt. and Democracy in India Unit-III: OrgansofGovern ment- 13 The Judiciary: High Court and Supreme Court, JuridicalReview Relation between Executive and Judiciary, Juridical Activism, Public Interest Litigation(PIL) 4
+Paper Code/Title Allotted No. of Detail of the topics to be taught No. of Unit/ Topic Classes & class required tutorials Classes require C2: Constitutional Govt. and Democracy in India UNIT I The Constituent Assembly 13 Framing of the Constitution-Acts of 1909, 1919, 1935 and 1947; the 4 andtheConstituti on Preamble and the major features of theConstitutio n Fundamental Rights and DirectivePrinciples C2: Constitutional Govt. and Democracy UNIT II 13 The Legislature: Parliament- Composition, Powers andFunctions in India Organs ofGovernment-I The Executive: President, Vice President, Prime Minister, Council of Ministers 4 C2: Constitutional Govt. and Democracy in India Unit-III: OrgansofGovern ment- 13 The Judiciary: High Court and Supreme Court, JuridicalReview Relation between Executive and Judiciary, Juridical Activism, Public Interest Litigation(PIL) 4